RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 ### 10.5 Visualizing Overall Hospital Scores Compared to the Mean Cohort
 To visualize each hospital's scores per HCAHPS question with respect to the mean cohort, I created the "Cohort Hospital Delta Spread".
 This compared the quality of patient care for each selected hospital with respect to specific HCAHPS questions compared to the mean cohort.

-Visualization of this project can be found at [Hospital Satisfaction Survey](https://public.tableau.com/app/profile/rebecca.rodriguez2506/viz/HospitalSatisfactionSurvey_17212669360680/HCAHPSDashboard?fbclid=IwZXh0bgNhZW0CMTAAAR3q8wJrMalJI6E2BVM9C7GZrLHuitAxOYLcaJxohYk1OKMNwsCUNpAx_TU_aem_W6MPViatNW3U-0UgnUMcqQ)
+Visualization of this project can be found at [HCAHPS Patient Survey Analysis] (https://public.tableau.com/views/HCAHPSPatientSurveyAnalysis_17232589398030/HCAHPSDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
 # **Acknowledgment**
 This project was created with the assistance of [Data Wizardry](https://www.youtube.com/@DataWizardry).
 Special thanks to [Data Wizardry](https://www.youtube.com/@DataWizardry) for their valuable tutorials and resources.